Feeling hard to wake up in the morning? How to wake up early in the morning? Follow this steps to be an early riser like I do.

 Every morning when I woke up at 5:30am, I will start off my day more productively.
 The reason why I have this sleeping habits is because first, I don’t like to rush myself get off the bed and went straight to the bathroom, put on my outfit, wear my make up in rushing mode, and look at my clock, walk straight to my car and drove off to office..tik tok tik tok caught in the traffic, and seriously I hate this kind of situation.

 How many of you went through this every working day?
 How is your sleeping habits?
 Maybe you still can arrive early, but do you feel that your body will appreciate this?
+With all the rushing to get ready then again pulling yourself to complete your job?

 Why I like waking up early?